EFMSH Grants Application Guidelines

 EFMSH will consider funding:

-- Projects should enhance the academic program, and/or the curriculum or staff development of the Millburn Public Schools.
+- Projects that enhance the academic program, and/or curriculum or staff development of the Millburn Public Schools.

-- Projects should enrich—not duplicate or replace—the current curriculum and educational structure of the Millburn Public Schools.
-For EFMHS to consider funding a project dropped by the Board of Education, the applicant must have rethought, updated and/or revamped it.
+- Projects that enrich but "do not duplicate or replace" the current curriculum and educational structure of the Millburn Public Schools.
+For EFMSH to consider funding a project dropped by the Board of Education, the applicant must have rethought, updated and/or revamped it.

-- Projects should reflect the goals of the Millburn Board of Education and must have the support of a building supervisor and appropriate curriculum personnel.
+- Projects that reflect the goals of the Millburn Board of Education and must have the support of a building supervisor and appropriate curriculum personnel.

-- Projects should be in areas where it is possible to determine and judge the results by some measure of quality.
+- Projects for which it is possible to determine and judge the results by some measure of quality.
 (See post evaluation procedures.)

-- Projects should be based on one year of funding.
-If multiple years of funding are needed, a new proposal must be submitted each year and will be subject to the same review process.
+- Projects that are based on one year of funding.
+If multiple years of funding are needed, a new application must be submitted each year and will be subject to the same review process.

 - We will not fund grants without the approval of the Millburn Board of Education.

-- EFMSH will not fund teacher grants that replace or relieve existing responsibility for public funding of school programs, nor are they intended to substitute for normal budget growth and maintenance.
+- EFMSH will not fund grants that replace or relieve existing responsibility for public funding of school programs; grants are not intended to substitute for normal budget growth and maintenance.

 - We will not give more than the amount the Board of Education pays for curriculum development, when requests are made for a stipend for a teacher’s and/or parent’s time.